 “Masala” can mean a rich mix of Indian spices, but in the context of chicken tikka masala, it typically signals the use of cream.
 Other words that will clue you into a heavier, creamier sauce could be "malai," such as in the dish malai prawns.
 This refers to a rich, clotted cream with up to 55-percent butterfat.
 Another one to look out for is "Makhani," another name for popular butter chicken.

 Verify the vegetarian

 Most Indian restaurants have a large selection of vegetarian meals.
-However, there are many fatty vegetarian dishes where you still need to watch portions.
+However, there are many calorie-laden vegetarian dishes where you may want to pay attention to portions.
 For instance, malai kofta are vegetarian dumplings swimming in heavy cream.
 And “paneer” indicates firm cheese, which is almost always pan fried.
 It never hurts to ask your server if they will simmer or steam the paneer for you instead.